List of Madagascar (franchise) characters: Mason and Phil

-Mason and Phil are two sophisticated common chimpanzees at the Central Park Zoo, who prefer to drink cups of coffee and "read" the newspaper in the morning.
+Mason and Phil (voiced by Conrad Vernon as Mason, and unvoiced character as Phil) are two sophisticated common chimpanzees at the Central Park Zoo, who prefer to drink cups of coffee and "read" the newspaper in the morning.
 Mason speaks with a stereotypical British accent; Phil, by contrast, is mute and communicates entirely through American Sign Language, despite clearly not being deaf.

 Tom McGrath explained that originally their "first scene was just deciphering the code on the shipping label".
 The crew "got this girl who knew American Sign Language" to give them hand gestures.
 They wanted gestures to be "really frenetic", and "she signed out, 'Tell the tiny pea-brained birds that the sign reads: Ship to....
 Afterward, the crew returned to the scene where Mason notes Tom Wolfe's lecture, and she signed "Can we throw our poo at his stupid white suit?"